zulip/zulip-terminal/README.md

 **NOTE:** If your server uses self-signed certificates or an insecure connection, you will need to add extra options to the `zuliprc` file manually - see the documentation for the [Zulip python module](https://pypi.org/project/zulip/).

 We suggest running `zulip-term` using the `-e` or `--explore` option (in explore mode) when you are trying Zulip Terminal for the first time, where we intentionally do not mark messages as read.
+Try following along with our [Tutorial](https://github.com/zulip/zulip-terminal/blob/main/docs/getting-started.md) to get the hang of things.

 ## Configuration